Chapman v Hearse: Chapman's arguments

-Judgement
+Judgment

 Reasonable foreseeability

 The judgement took place on August 8, 1961, in a joint decision by judges Dixon CJ, Kitto, Taylor and Windeyer, JJ.
 Chapman argued that he owed no duty of care as Dr Cherry's death was a sole result of Hearse's negligent driving; he emphasised that Dr Cherry's death was far too remote to fix Chapman with responsibility and by extension liability for compensation to Hearse or Cherry.

 Chapman argued that the likelihood of someone being deposited in the middle of the road, and for the first car to visibly see him be occupied by a doctor who happened to get hit himself while assisting someone, was in no way reasonably foreseeable.
 In a joint decision made by the judges it was found to be reasonably foreseeable that the events that happened after Chapmans accident were not unlikely to follow between two vehicles on a dark, wet night on a busy highway.
-The judges also acknowledge that what is 'reasonable and probable’ may be, and will continue to be, heavily debated.
+The judges also acknowledge that what is 'reasonable and probable' may be, and will continue to be, heavily debated.

 The case Overseas Tankship (UK) Ltd v Morts Dock and Engineering Co Ltd (The Wagon Mound) [1961] AC 388 is comparable on its commentary on reasonable foreseeability to Chapman v Hearse.
 The obiter dicta from Overseas Tankship (UK) Ltd v Morts Dock and Engineering Co Ltd (The Wagon Mound) [1961] AC 388 argued that a reasonable man, concerned for the safety of others would avoid the risk of putting others in harms way.
-In relation to Chapman v Hearse, it contextualises how the appellant should have considered the implications of his actions on others and whether the end result of the appellants negligence (the death of Dr Cherry) was truly reasonably foreseeable.
+In relation to Chapman v Hearse, it contextualises how the appellant should have considered the implications of his actions on others and whether the result of the appellants negligence (the death of Dr Cherry) was truly reasonably foreseeable.
 The court also affirmed that while one can forever speculate about the consequences of negligent behaviour one will never know what damages should be attributed to an act until it has actually happened.
 The High Court made clear that the result of Chapmans negligence could have been anticipated.
 Specifically, that it is reasonably foreseeable that driving negligently could result in another person being struck.
 The appellants argument failed here.